 DHS then initiated removal proceedings, charging Diaz-Flores as removable as an alien present without admission or parole (8 U.S.C. § 1182(a)(6)(A)(i)) and as an alien who has been convicted of a crime involving moral turpitude (8 U.S.C. § 1182(a)(2)(A)(i)(I)).
 Diaz-Flores conceded the first charge of removability, but not the second.
 He sought cancellation of removal, asylum, withholding of removal, and protection under the Convention Against Torture (“CAT”).

-The Board of Immigration Appeals affirmed removal on both charge, concluding that first-degree burglary of a dwelling was a crime involving moral turpitude (CIMT).
+The Board of Immigration Appeals affirmed removal on both charges, concluding that first-degree burglary of a dwelling was a crime involving moral turpitude (CIMT).

 Diaz-Flores then appealed to the United States Court of Appeals for the Ninth Circuit.